Belongs to: terns

 Key facts

-Tiny tern with distinctive white forehead
+Tiny tern with distinctive white forehead, rarely seen away from the coast

-Summer visitor to UK where it breeds in small numbers, declining mainly because of disturbance of its vulnerable nests
+Declining mainly because of disturbance of its vulnerable nests

 Recognition